 - Earn your certification by mastering the ASHI Standard of Practice and Code of Ethics course module.

 - Complete 50 fee-paid home inspections.

-- To successfully pass the Report Verification process, ASHI members must submit five complete home inspection reports through their portal.
+- To pass the Report Verification process, ASHI members must submit five complete home inspection reports through their portal.
 The selected report verifiers will assess these documents and see if they meet all criteria outlined in the Standard of Practice and Code of Ethics.
-This ensures that you have met all the qualifications to join ASHI as an active member.
+This ensures you have completed all the qualifications to join ASHI as an active member.

 - Obtain a notarized affidavit from ASHI documenting the total number of inspections performed.

-- You must remain current in your ASHI dues and obtain 20 ASHI-approved CE annually.
+- You must remain current in your ASHI dues and obtain 20 ASHI-approved CEs annually.